3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

 > Version 5.X.X (XXX XX, 2020)
+  [ALL] Automatic Compatibility: Hashing system upgraded from MurmurHash2 to the much better MD5, and separated it
+                                 into a class in zscript/compat/MD5.zs file.
+Feel free to use it in your own mods!
-  [DOOM] Automatic Compatibility: Mayhem series added
+  [DOOM] Automatic Compatibility: Mayhem series added [CHEX] Corrected some tooltips to properly fit in Chex Quest

 > Version 5.1.7 (Mar 17, 2020)
   [ALL] Stats: Powerup timers no longer display when the stats are turned off while powerup position is on